kkomelin/sui-dapp-starter/README.md

 ## Motivation

-The official [e2e Sui starter template](https://github.com/MystenLabs/sui/tree/main/sdk/create-dapp) is a good starting point but it's also very basic.
+The official [e2e Sui starter template](https://github.com/MystenLabs/sui/tree/main/sdk/create-dapp) is a good starting point but it's very basic.
 While working with it, I came up with a list of [DX improvements](https://github.com/kkomelin/sui-dapp-starter/wiki), which I ended up wrapping into a separate starter template.

 ## Features